Quick Overview:

 How do you compare the differences in data between two years or other time periods?
 How do you compare data between two different locations, people, or categories?
 To help with comparisons, how can you further calculate a percent change between the two values?
 These are questions I hear during Excel training classes and as a conference speaker.
-Whether comparing different time frames or key categories of data, it’s easy in Microsoft Excel to calculate a change in value or by percent.
+Whether comparing different time frames or key data categories, it’s easy in Microsoft Excel to calculate a change in value or a percentage change.
 Yet it’s not obvious if you don’t create a lot of formulas in Excel.

 How to Calculate Differences in Values